kuroji-fusky/pacopanda-drawing-stats/README.md

 - `.github` - For GitHub automation stuff for updating npm packages, update drawing data, etc.
 - `packages`
-  - `app` - The website
+  - `app` - The website written in Next.js w/ TypeScript + Tailwind CSS
-  - `lib` - The Redis database and other configuration
 - `python`
   - `gql` - The FastAPI GraphQL API
   - `scraper` - A web scraper to gather new date